janluong/STA-141B-Project/README.md

 <h2>Analyzing the Data</h2>

-Here are the World Series Winners from 2006 to 2015
+Here are the World Series Winners from 2006 to 2015 along with their number of runs and homeruns:

 <table border="1" class="dataframe">
   <thead>